 - Vanilla ice cream, optional

-- In a large cast-iron of other ovenproof skillet, combine the rhubarb, apple, brown sugar and 1/4 teaspoon cinnamon; bring to a boil.
+- In a large cast-iron or other ovenproof skillet, combine the rhubarb, apple, brown sugar and 1/4 teaspoon cinnamon; bring to a boil.
 Reduce heat; cover and simmer until rhubarb is very tender, 10-13 minutes.
 Combine cornstarch and water until smooth; gradually add to the fruit mixture.
-Bring to a boil; cook and stir until thickened, 2 minutes.
+Bring to a boil; cook and stir until thickened, about 2 minutes.

 - In a small bowl, combine the crumbled cookies, butter, sugar and remaining cinnamon.
 Sprinkle over fruit mixture.

 - Broil 4 in. from the heat until lightly browned, 3-5 minutes.
 If desired, serve warm with ice cream.